thomasyang44/sko-tech-academy/docs/agenda/process.md

     === "Day 2"
         1. Each attendee will set up Daffy and provision a cluster in ROKS.
         1. Teams member assignments will be published and also given a pre-provisioned team cluster.
-        1. Team members will work on the team cluster and individually perform the Deploy and Integrate section to deploy artifacts for the Client Onboarding solution.
+        1. Team members will work together on the team cluster and perform the Deploy and Integrate section to deploy artifacts for the Client Onboarding solution.

         |Day   | Time          | Session / Activity                                           |